bitforce/Firecode/source/lvl4/p29/README.md

 Note
 ---
 You can assume that the input integers are non negative and the digits stored in the linked lists are in the reverse order.
 Take a look at the examples to understand the format.
-For now, we assume that the lists are even in length.
+The lists can be of differing lengths.